tevaughan/notes/to-do.md

 # To Do

-- On 2025 September 05 (Friday), cancel Citi
+- On 2025 September 09 (Tuesday),
-  Card.
+  - cancel watch-line at T-mobile, and

-- On 2025 September 09 (Tuesday), cancel
+- On 2025 September 16 (Tuesday),
-  watch-line at T-mobile.

-- Mauricio
-  - Answer question.
-  - Ask about lawyer who can deal with the Medallion-stuff.
+  - take Lawrence to dentist in Lakewood.

 - Go to post-office to ask about best way to have mail for Mary, George, and Thomas